JakubIllner/jakubillner.github.io/_posts/2023-11-10-data-integration-analytics.markdown

 Oracle Analytics Cloud instance.
 I assume the reader is familiar with these services.

-## Enable Data Integration Workspace to Write Logs to Logging Service
+## A. Enable Data Integration workspace to write logs to Logging service

 ### Configure Policy to Write to Logging